 Step 4: Create Your Dynamic Remarketing Campaign

 After setting your network to Search, you are going to click the Show More Settings button below it.
 Scroll down to the Dynamic Search Ads setting and enter the domain you are remarketing.
-Here we recommend using Google’s index of your website for search ads.
+Here we recommend using Google’s index of your website feed for search ads.

 After you have added your remarketing audience, you should set your audience setting to Targeting.
-This setting will narrow the reach of your campaign to just your selected audience and allow you to adjust your bids.
+This setting will narrow the reach of your campaign to just your selected audience feed and allow you to adjust your bids.

 We recommend setting your bidding strategy to clicks and your maximum bid at around the high end of your category.
 The reason we are going to place our maximum bid this high is that the quality of your conversions is much better than standard ads.
-Dynamic remarketing ads drive consumers to your website, who are already looking for similar products to yours.
+Dynamic remarketing will help drive consumers to your website feed, who are already looking for similar products to yours.

 Step 5: Construct Your Ad Group and Dynamic Remarketing Ad

-Keep in mind when writing your descriptions that the only people who are going to be seeing our ad are people who have been to our product page and added items to their cart.
+Keep in mind when writing your descriptions that the only people who are going to be seeing our ad are people who have been to our product page and added products to their cart.